Blendify/blender-manual/trunk/blender_docs/manual/movie_clip/tracking/dope_sheet.rst

 Usage
 =====

-The dope sheet view is for visualization and does not have any tools to actually edit data.
+The Dope Sheet View is for visualization and does not have any tools to actually edit data.